 Employee engagement matters whether you’re in the ER or the exam room because working in the medical field is inherently stressful, and burnout is an epidemic.

-And the current pandemic is having a “severe impact” on the mental wellbeing of healthcare professionals all over the world, with burnout and anxiety rates skyrocketing: new YouGov polling for the IPPR think-tank found that 50% of 996 healthcare workers questioned across the UK said their mental health had deteriorated since the virus began taking its toll.
+And the current pandemic has a “severe impact” on the mental wellbeing of healthcare professionals all over the world, with burnout and anxiety rates skyrocketing: new YouGov polling for the IPPR think-tank found that 50% of 996 healthcare workers questioned across the UK said their mental health had deteriorated since the virus began taking its toll.

 72% said their general health was being put at risk, and one in five claimed they would be likely to leave their job after the pandemic.